REFRAME/betacal/README.md

 # Beta calibration

-This is a framework to create and evaluate classifier models with confidence levels.
+This is a well-founded and easily implemented improvement on logistic calibration for binary classifiers.

 ### Dependencies